felixmores/kotocolle/readme.md

 ---

-All right reserved by felixmores
+All rights reserved by felixmores